oalan-assignments/twitter-evq-config-loader/README.md

   loadConfig().
 Once the object is returned, however, it is not permissible to exit or crash no matter what the query is. **Returning an empty value is acceptable, however.**
   * We can perform a very simple check and continue, log the errors and return None for errornous lines to avoid load time full parsing and checking to speed up load time.
+* Every line can have comment: **Hence it is required to hadle them and get the content properly**

 Key assumptions:
 * Configs are static and does not change dynamically